 The whole premise of the book, is about the study of human nature and it’s application in the commerce environment.

-Personally, I am not unable to enter a store or visit a website without evaluating how effective it has placed signage, enables traffic flow.
+Personally, I am not unable to visit a store or website without evaluating how effective it has placed signage, enables traffic flow and user experience.

 When you classify how people shop, it falls under two categories, needs and wants.
 Shopping for needs is something that we all have to do.
 Shopping for wants is a social hobby.
 Both have the element of impulse buying, which drives our economy.
 Gaining an understanding is essential regardless of whehter your business is a B2B or B2C.

 The book discusses prominent trends in online retail , highlighting what retailers are doing right and what they’re doing wrong and how nearly every Internet retailer from iTunes to Amazon can improve how it serves its customers.